 Shantipur, Mirjibil, Hetarachara (also known as Khedarachara Mukhpara), Pujgang,

 After entering the indigenous Jumma villages, The Bangladeshi security personnel ordered the

 separate from women, away from the villagers' huts.
 While the villagers were

 held in this way their settlements were set on fire by

-the Bangladeshi settlers.
+the Muslim settlers.
 The Bangladeshi security personnel then opened

 fire randomly on the groups of villagers who were assembled, killing

 hundreds of indigenous Jumma men, women and children

 Part of this process was described to the Amnesty International by a woman

 from Panchari, who was witness to the killing of another woman, aged in her 70s: